mrob95/pyinferno/README.md

 ```
 ## Usage
 ### Context manager
-To profile a specific piece of code, use the [pyinstrument Profiler class](https://pyinstrument.readthedocs.io/en/latest/guide.html#profile-a-specific-chunk-of-code), then render the result using pyinferno's `InfernoRenderer`:
+To profile a specific piece of code, you can use the [pyinstrument Profiler class](https://pyinstrument.readthedocs.io/en/latest/guide.html#profile-a-specific-chunk-of-code), then render the result using pyinferno's `InfernoRenderer`:
 ```python
 from pyinstrument.profiler import Profiler from pyinferno import InfernoRenderer